Lovnimesh/BasicProjects/README.md

 🎯 Purpose of This Repository

--> To store my first hands-on projects
+To store my first hands-on projects

--> To strengthen fundamental concepts
+To strengthen fundamental concepts

--> To track my growth as a developer
+To track my growth as a developer

--> To keep my starter work safe and organized
+To keep my starter work safe and organized

--> To revisit basics whenever needed
+To revisit basics whenever needed

 🛠️ Technologies Used

 Depending on the project, this repository may include:

 HTML / CSS / JavaScript

-C / Python
+C / C++ / Python

 Basic frontend & backend experiments

 Simple logic-building programs

 🚀 Why This Repo Matters

--> Every advanced project starts with basic steps.
+Every advanced project starts with basic steps.

--> These projects may look small, but they:
+These projects may look small, but they:

--> Built my problem-solving mindset
+Built my problem-solving mindset

--> Helped me understand core programming concepts
+Helped me understand core programming concepts

--> Laid the foundation for my future projects
+Laid the foundation for my future projects

 I don’t want to lose this repository because it represents the starting point of my journey.